Protect BitLocker from Pre-Boot Attacks

 If users lose their USB key or forget their PIN, they can’t access their PC without a recovery key.
 With a properly configured infrastructure, the organization’s support will be able to provide the recovery key, but doing so increases support costs, and users might lose hours of productive work time.

-Starting with Windows 8, Secure Boot and Windows Trusted Boot startup process ensures operating system integrity, allowing Windows to start automatically while minimizing the risk of malicious startup tools and rootkits.
+Windows 8 and new devices designed for Windows 8 change everything.
+The Unified Extensible Firmware Interface (UEFI) Secure Boot and Windows Trusted Boot startup process ensures operating system integrity, allowing Windows to start automatically while minimizing the risk of malicious startup tools and rootkits.
 In addition, many modern devices are fundamentally physically resistant to sophisticated attacks against the computer’s memory, and now Windows authenticates the user before making devices that may represent a threat to the device and encryption keys available for use.

 In this topic